Littlewood, Paley and Almost-Orthogonality: a theory well ahead of its time: Introduction

 \section{Introduction}

-Euclidean geometry, and more generally the study of euclidean spaces, is founded on the notion of orthogonality.
+Euclidean geometry, and more generally the study of euclidean spaces, is rooted in the notion of orthogonality.
 The same holds for the study of Hilbert spaces, the infinite-dimensional generalisations of euclidean spaces, of which $L^2$ is the prototypical example.
 The fundamental and beautiful spectral theorem for bounded linear self-adjoint operators on a Hilbert space is entirely founded upon the concept of orthogonality.
-However, many problems occurring in analysis, mathematical physics, geometry, number theory and PDE, {\em inter alia}, require consideration of $L^p$ spaces where $p \in (1, \infty)$ is an index different from $2$.
-Is there a practical and useful substitute for orthogonality in such a setting, which might for example lead to results with the same flavour as the spectral theorem does for the case $p=2$?
+However, many problems occurring in analysis, mathematical physics, geometry, number theory and PDE, {\em inter alia}, require consideration of $L^p$ spaces, where $p \in (1, \infty)$ is an index different from $2$.
+Is there a practical and useful substitute for orthogonality in such a setting, which might for example lead to results with flavours similar to those that the spectral theorem yields in the case $p=2$?

-The foundational paper of Littlewood and Paley, \cite{LP1}, addresses this question.
-An entire mathematical culture and body of thought, going by the name Littlewood--Paley theory, can be traced back to to it.
+The foundational paper of Littlewood and Paley, \cite{LP1}, begins to address this question.
+An entire mathematical culture and body of thought, now going by the name Littlewood--Paley theory, can be traced back to to it.
 In the present article we review this paper, and sketch some of its ramifications over the last nearly 100 years.
 In a nutshell, the paper introduced the notion that ideas and techniques based on orthogonality can be developed and deployed in settings where one has no right to believe that they should even exist.

 For the sake of concreteness, let us initially assume that we are working with $L^p$ spaces defined on a locally compact abelian group.
 For Littlewood and Paley, this group was the circle group $\mathbb{T}$, but we shall also consider euclidean space $\mathbb{R}^n$.
 The duals of these groups are $\mathbb{Z}$ and $\mathbb{R}^n$ respectively, and in both cases we have a Fourier transform $f \mapsto \widehat{f}$ which is an isometric isomorphism of $L^2$ of the group onto $L^2$ of its dual.\footnote{Starting with $\mathbb{Z}$ and its dual group $\mathbb{T}$ leads to considerations of a different, fundamentally number-theoretic nature, culminating in the Hardy--Littlewood circle method, into which we do not enter here.}